-- Technicians installing, servicing, maintaining or decommissioning systems containing scheduled extinguishing agents must hold an Extinguishing Agent Handling Licence (EAHL). - Technicians should also keep up to date on new technologies for dealing with gaseous fire suppression systems. - The use of logbooks to record all maintenance activity.
+- Technicians installing, servicing, maintaining or decommissioning systems containing scheduled extinguishing agents must hold an Extinguishing Agent Handling Licence (EAHL). - Technicians should also keep up to date on new technologies for dealing with gaseous fire suppression systems. - The use of log-books to record all maintenance activity.
 Proper documentation will provide a full life-cycle history for a particular gaseous fire suppression system.
-Not only will all maintenance activity be recorded but the logbooks will also provide a historical record of the licence number of the technicians servicing the system. - Regular service and maintenance of gaseous fire suppression systems.
-This will ensure that the systems are fully functional in the event of a fire.
+Not only will all maintenance activity be recorded but the log-books will also provide a historical record of the licence number of the technicians servicing the system. - Regular service and maintenance of gaseous fire suppression systems.
+This will ensure that the systems are fully functional in the event of a fire and will ensure the safety of those working in the area.